 Git Pull Origin Master is a command that fetches and updates a specific brand called master and origin in the remote repository.

-The default branch in this Git is mastered branch and keeps updating frequently.
-The Git Pull Origin Master will pull changes, master branch from origin remote and merge them to local checked out branch.
+The default branch in this Git is the mastered branch and keeps updating frequently.
+The Git Pull Origin Master will pull changes and master branches from the origin remote and merge them to the local checked-out branch.

 What are ‘Origin’ and ‘Master’ in Git?

-As we have talked about git above, you might have noticed that the terms ‘origin‘ and ‘master‘ are reputed several times.
-Many of you might be unfamiliar with these terms and may feel a bit confused.
+As discussed above, you might have noticed that the terms ‘origin’ and ‘master’ are reputed several times.
+Many of you might be unfamiliar with these terms and feel confused.

-No need to be puzzled as I will be going through it in the simplest way.
+No need to be puzzled as I will be going through it most simply.

 Origin in Git